 Driving under the influence is a criminal charge, although many assume it is a traffic issue.
 DUIs are the most common criminal charges that a defense lawyer handles.
 Your life can change from a DUI, as the penalties range from license suspensions to jail time.

 Luckily you have options after a DUI arrest, and it does not have to cause irreparable harm to your life.
-Following an arrest, you must speak with a DUI attorney in Culver City, CA.
+Following an arrest, you must speak with a Los Angeles DUI lawyer.

 The Legal Process Following a DUI Arrest

 Legal deadlines, criminal charges, and defense strategies are overwhelming and stressful.
 Many people do not realize that the legal process starts with your arrest.
 When you are pulled over or are in an accident, police will administer aid and then book you.

 You are given a chemical test during the arrest, and your license is taken away.
 After your overnight stay in jail, you must speak to a DUI lawyer in Culver City, CA, to help with the remaining legal process.

 The temporary license will expire in 30 days, and you should schedule and attend a DMV hearing to get your license back before the suspension is extended.
 Aside from your license suspension, you will also attend an arraignment where you will submit your plea to the court.